k8-scalar/k8-scalar/README.md

 ```

-Secondly, change all absolute paths in the  `config` file to the location at which these secrets are mounted by the `arba-with-experiment-controller` Helm chart, i.e. `/root/.kube`.
+Secondly, change all absolute paths in the  `config` file to the location at which these secrets are mounted by the `experiment-controller` and `arba` Helm charts, i.e. `/root/.kube`.
 Have a look at the example config file above.
 The `ca.crt` certificate and the `client.crt` and `client.key` are stored in the `C:\Users\eddy\.minikube` directory of the local machine.
 This must be changed to `/root/.kube`.
 You can either do it manually or modify and execute one of the following two sed scripts:

 **Windows**
 ```